Down the TBR Hole #194

 • Decide: keep it or should it go?

-My shelf is up to 1102 books yet again.
-Over the past few weeks, I’ve finished a couple of books but bought a couple and added a couple to my wishlist.
+My want-to-read shelf is back up to 1184 books.
+I finished a book, but added a couple to my wishlist.

 This week’s books: